A Fresh Perspective

 Arriving at the Scene

-Moss arrived at the beach in the police ambulance, greeted by Lyons and the jockeys who had been exercising their horses.
+Moss arrived at the beach in the police ambulance, greeted by Lyons and the two jockeys who had been exercising their horses.
 The beach had an unsettling quietness about it.

 The man was dressed neatly, lying in a relaxed position against the low seawall at the foot of the steps.
 Moss crouched down and checked for any signs of life—none.
 The man’s body was cold and damp to the touch, his face serene as if in sleep.